Senegal travel advice

 Rainy season

 The rainy season extends from July to October.
 Seasonal flooding can hamper overland travel and reduce the provision of essential services.
-Roads may become impassable due to mudslides and landslides.
+Roads may become impassable due to landslides.

 - Monitor local media for the latest updates, including those on road conditions